bodo-ai/Bodo/docs/docs/file_io.md

 - Using a SAS Token

-    To use SAS Tokens, you need to install the `bodo-azurefs-sas-token-provider` package (it can be installed using
-    `conda install bodo-azurefs-sas-token-provider -c bodo.ai -c conda-forge`).
+    To use SAS Tokens, you need to install the `bodo-azurefs-sas-token-provider` package (it can be installed using `pip install bodo-azurefs-sas-token-provider` or `conda install bodo-azurefs-sas-token-provider -c bodo.ai -c conda-forge`).
     This is already installed on the Bodo Platform.
     Then in your program, do the following: